 Dear CAFTA Film Buffs,

-If you‘re Jonesing for the weekly prize, be the first to contact Teresa with the correct answer and win your choice of movie candy or a glass of port.
+If you want to try guessing the movie, be the first to contact Teresa with the correct answer and win movie candy or a glass of port if there is any left.
 As usual, we will gather starting at 6:00 P. M. The movie will start promptly at 6:45.
 We will have our group discussion with coffee and desert immediately following the film.
 Also as usual, please contribute something to eat or drink.
-The fee is still $5.00."
+The fee is still $5.00.